satwikkaushik/SentimentAnalysis/README.md

 # Logistic Regression Model for Sentiment Analysis

-This repository contains a machine learning project that utilizes a Logistic Regression model to classify students' review, of an online course, based on various features.
-The project aims to demonstrate the application of logistic regression in binary classification problems, model evaluation techniques, and the use of confusion matrices for performance visualization.
+This project preprocesses student reviews, extracts features using TF-IDF vectorization, trains a Logistic Regression model, and predicts the sentiment of new reviews.
-The output of the analysis is devided into three category: Positive, Negative and Neutral The project is also able to analye reviews in bulk by reading it from a csv file.
+The output of the analysis is devided into three category: Positive, Negative and Neutral It also includes functionalities to analyze a single review or bulk reviews from a CSV file and determine the overall sentiment of a course.

 ## Project Structure